sofiaregis/roadsgraph/README.md

-  -i IMAGE, --image IMAGE              Filename of the image file to be generated based on the Grid -w WAREHOUSE, --warehouse WAREHOUSE  Filename of the TXT file that contains IDs of buildings which are a warehouse -g GRAPH, --graph GRAPH              Filename of the graph .dot file to be generated based on the Grid -s SVG, --svg SVG                    Filename of the SVG file to be generated based on the .dot graphviz format
+  -i IMAGE, --image IMAGE              Filename of the image file to be generated based on the Grid -w WAREHOUSE, --warehouse WAREHOUSE  Filename of the TXT file that contains IDs of buildings which are a warehouse -g GRAPH, --graph GRAPH              Filename of the graph .dot file to be generated based on the Grid
 ```